-The Police Academy also offers a variety of other courses designed to provide the finest in training for those involved in law enforcement and court-related functions.
+Act 180 Mandatory In-service Training: The Police Academy also offers a variety of other courses designed to provide the finest in training for those involved in law enforcement and court-related functions.
 Many of these programs are required to attain the certification necessary to serve in certain law enforcement capacities in Pennsylvania.

-Police Academy graduates are able to transfer with advanced placement into Lackawanna College's Criminal Justice program in order to earn an associate degree.
+Police Academy graduates are able to transfer with advanced placement into Lackawanna College's Criminal Justice program in order to earn an associate or bachelor's degree.
 They receive institutional credits for the instruction they have already undergone which helps them meet the requirements for their degrees.